jhipster/jhipster-lite/src/main/resources/generator/server/springboot/dbmigration/cassandra/cassandra-migration.md

 ## Differences with JHipster

-This tool is the same that is [used by jhipster project](https://www.jhipster.tech/using-cassandra/), with 2 differences:
+This tool is the same that is [used by jhipster project](https://www.jhipster.tech/using-cassandra/), with two differences:

 - jhipster-lite doesn't have a CLI to generate entities, so there's no automatic generation of changelog in `resources/cql/changelog` folder
 - a dedicated keyspace, `jhipsterMigration` is used to store migration metadata.
 It allows to not mix jhipster data with your application data